-The hover menu appears in the navigation pane when the mouse is over the folder icon.
-The hover menu also appears in the file and folder pane when the user selects the Details, Icons, or List view.
+The hover menu appears in Navigation pane when the cursor hovers over a folder icon.
+The hover menu also appears in the file and folder pane when using the Details, Icons, or List view.

 Figure 2-39 shows how a user can view folder properties.
 The hover menu appears for the Public folder.